BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Pennant of the Dead** `PASSIVE`

-Friendly Dunharrow models within 3" gain [Resistant to Magic].
+Friendly Dunharrow models within 3" of a model with a Pennant of the Dead count as having the [Resistant to Magic] special rule.

 - **The King's Counsel** `PASSIVE`

-If the King of the Dead is within 3", he may use this model's Will points to declare Heroic Actions, instead of using his own Might points.
+Whilst the King of the Dead is within 3" of this model, the King of the Dead can spend this model's Will Points to declare a Heroic Action instead of spending one of his own Might Points.

 </div>